Nzanzu-Lwanzo/clientor/README.md

 3. ### ui

    This is the folder where live the components and only the components.
 The main component exposed by the package lives in this file : [ClientorBox.tsx](src/ui/ClientorBox.tsx)

+# TODO

+- [ ] Style the elements inside of the previewer box (see #content div element) so they look good (tables, lists, anchor tags, images, ...)
+- [ ] Implement the Rich Text editing functionnality (bold, italic and underline to start)
+- [ ] Add a button to directly delete everything we have written